quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 --- abstract

+QUIC transport protocol streams provide an ordered and reliable byte stream.
-QUIC defines a RESET_STREAM frame to abort sending on a stream.
-When a sender resets a stream, it also stops retransmitting STREAM frames for this stream in the of packet loss.
-On the receiving side, there is no guarantee that any data sent on that stream is delivered.
+Once a sender has started to emit stream data, it can abort the operation using a RESET_STREAM frame.
+When a sender resets a stream, it also stops retransmitting stream data in the case of packet loss.
+At the receiver, there is no guarantee that any data sent on a reset stream is delivered.

-This document defines a new QUIC frame, the RESET_STREAM_AT frame, that allows resetting a stream, while guaranteeing delivery of stream data up to a certain byte offset.
+This document defines an extension that allows a sender to reset a stream with guaranteed delivery of stream data from the beginning of the stream up to an explicitly declared byte offset.

 --- middle

 # Introduction

-QUIC version 1 ({{!RFC9000}}) allows streams to be reset.
-When a stream is reset, the sender doesn't retransmit stream data for the respective stream.
-On the receiving side, the QUIC stack is free to surface the stream reset to the application immediately, without providing any stream data it has received for that stream.
+Version 1 of the QUIC transport protocol ({{!QUIC=RFC9000}}) provides streams, an ordered and reliable byte stream.
+Once a sender has started to emit stream data, it can abort the operation using a RESET_STREAM frame.
+When a sender resets a stream, it also stops retransmitting stream data in the case of packet loss.
+At the receiver, there is no guarantee that any data sent on a reset stream is delivered.
+The receiver's QUIC stack is permitted to surface the stream reset to the application immediately, without providing any stream data it has received for that stream.

 Some applications running on top of QUIC send an identifier at the beginning of the stream in order to associate that stream with a specific subcomponent of the